-An Advisory Workgroup of IIS community members and partners crafts the measures and tests for IIS Assessment.4 Message transport5 can be assessed with one measure that closely reflects IIS Functional Standard 1.5 and Operational Guidance Statement 1.5.3:
+An Advisory Workgroup of IIS community members and partners crafts the measures and tests for IIS Assessment. $^4$ Message transport $^5$ is assessed with three measures:

-Measure 1: The IIS supports the SOAP Standard Interface 1.2 specification, Web Services Definition Language (WSDL), as endorsed by CDC.
+Measure 1: The IIS supports the Connectivity Test Operation as defined in the SOAP Standard Interface 1.2 specification, Web Services Definition Language (WSDL), as endorsed by CDC.